 Between 26.500 and 19.000 years ago, the ice sheets spread across much of North America.
 This was thought to make conditions too difficult to enter the Americas, but the new findings suggest that humans were already there.

 A second study confirms the thesis

 The second study, always on Nature, compile reliably dated archaeological sites to track the spread of people across North America.
 Lorena Becerra-Valdivia, University of New South Wales in Australia e Thomas Higham at the University of Oxford, they cataloged the findings of 42 sites in North America and Northeast Asia.
-Chiquihuite cave was found to be the oldest and most reliable site (Nature , DOI: 10.1038 / s41586-020-2491-6 ).
+Chiquihuite cave was found to be the oldest and most reliable site (Nature , TWO: 10.1038 / s41586-020-2491-6 ).